 In 2010, Coram International conducted an evaluation of a diversion project for children in conflict with the law in Azerbaijan, measuring the implementation of the programme against the project objectives.
 The evaluation encompassed a review of the quality of services delivered, and their effectiveness; a mapping of the profile of beneficiaries; the identification of any challenges, and the provision of recommendations for programme model adjustments to address these.
 The evaluation involved comprehensive discussions with children and their families (who participated in the programme) as well as an in-depth look at the comparative cost to the State of placing children in detention compared to referring children to the diversion scheme.

-Coram International, in partnership with NGO Reliable Futures and the NGO Alliance for Children’s Rights, facilitated training workshops for police head investigators and interrogators, legal clinic and diversion centre staff, and police child inspectors in 2009.
+In 2009 Coram International, in partnership with NGO Reliable Futures and the NGO Alliance for Children’s Rights, facilitated training workshops for police head investigators and interrogators, legal clinic and diversion centre staff, and police child inspectors.

 In 2007-2008, Coram International conducted a review of child protection legislation, policies and institutions in the light of international standards, and provided recommendations for redrafting and development.
 Furthermore, Coram International provided technical assistance to the State Committee on Family, Women and Children’s Affairs to establish the role and mandate of an Inter-ministerial Coordination Council on Child Rights.